AWS MemoryDB¶

 MemoryFragmentationRatio |

 Indicates the efficiency of Redis engine memory allocation.
 Certain thresholds will indicate different behaviors.
-The recommended value is to have fragmentation greater than 1.0.
+The recommended value is to keep fragmentation greater than 1.0.
 This is calculated from the mem_fragmentation_ratio statistic in Redis INFO. |

 Number |